 Do you have a funding success story worth sharing?
 Email HomeworkEditor@workspace.co.uk to feature in the next issue's Big Winners section.

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of 64 locations across London, check out our inspiring events calendar, and if you’re not ready for your own space, you can find information on all our flexible co-working memberships too.
+Browse our portfolio of over 60 properties across London, check out our inspiring events calendar, and if you’re not ready for your own space, you can find information on all our flexible co-working memberships too.